CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 - You can use a single SFP (10/25/50G) transceiver in a QSFP (100/200/400G) port with *QSFP-to-SFP Adapter* (QSA).
 Set the port speed to the SFP speed with the `nv set interface <interface> link speed <speed>` command.
 Do not configure this port as a breakout port.
 - If you break out a port, then reload the `switchd` service on a switch running in *nonatomic* ACL mode, temporary disruption to traffic occurs while the ACLs reinstall.
 - Cumulus Linux does not support port ganging.
 - Switches with the Spectrum 1 ASIC have a limit of 64 logical ports.
-If you want to break ports out to 4x25G or 4x10G:
+If you want to break ports out into 4 interfaces at 25G or 4 interfaces at 10G:
   - You can only break out odd-numbered ports into four logical ports.
   - You must disable the next even numbered port.
 For example, if you break out port 11 into four logical ports, you must disable port 12.
   These restrictions do *not* apply to a 2x50G breakout configuration or to the NVIDIA SN2100 and SN2010 switch.
 - Spectrum-2 and Spectrum-3 switches have a limit of 128 logical ports.
-To ensure that the number of total logical interfaces does not exceed the limit, if you split ports into four interfaces on Spectrum-2 and Spectrum-3 switches with 64 interfaces, you must disable the adjacent port.
+To ensure that the number of total logical interfaces does not exceed the limit, if you split ports into four interfaces on Spectrum-2 and Spectrum-3 switches with 64 interfaces, you must disable the next even numbered port.
 For example, when splitting port 1 into four 25G interfaces, you must disable port 2 in the `/etc/cumulus/ports.conf` file:

     ```
     1=4x
     2=disabled
     ```

-   When you split a port into two interfaces, such as 2x50G, you do **not** have to disable the adjacent port.
+   When you split a port into two interfaces, such as 2x, you do **not** have to disable the adjacent port.

 <!--For valid port configuration and breakout guidance, see the `/etc/cumulus/ports.conf` file.-->
 {{%/notice%}}